CHARGUIGOU (CHARACTERS)

 *Russian (RHS) : ?

-Slovak : Tomáš Horváth (speaking & ?)
+Slovak : Tomáš Horváth (speaking & singing?)

 Spanish - Latin American : Pepe Vilchis (speaking & ?)